 ### MTA-STS and TLS Reporting

-MTA-STS and TLS reporting are advanced controls for domains that want stronger protection for inbound email transport.
+MTA-STS and TLS reporting are advanced controls for domains that need stronger protection for inbound email transport.

-Normal [TLS](https://mailrith.com/guides/tls.md) helps encrypt email while it travels between mail servers.
-MTA-STS is an advanced domain policy that tells other mail servers to use TLS when delivering mail to your domain and to verify the certificate properly.
+Normal [TLS](https://mailrith.com/guides/tls.md) helps encrypt email while the message travels between mail servers.
+MTA-STS is an advanced domain policy.
+It tells other mail servers to use TLS when they deliver mail to your domain and to verify the certificate correctly.

-MTA-STS is mainly about mail coming into your domain, not campaigns Mailrith sends out.
-It protects receiving paths such as mail delivered to `team@example.com`.
-It is useful for organizations that care deeply about preventing downgrade attacks on inbound mail delivery.
+MTA-STS mainly protects mail coming into your domain.
+It does not control campaigns that Mailrith sends out.
+MTA-STS protects receiving paths, such as mail delivered to `team@example.com`.
+It is useful for organizations that need to prevent downgrade attacks on inbound mail delivery.

-TLS reporting, often called TLS-RPT, lets other mail systems send reports when they have trouble delivering mail to your domain securely.
-These reports can help administrators find certificate, DNS, or policy problems.
+TLS reporting, often called TLS-RPT, lets other mail systems send reports when they cannot deliver mail to your domain securely.
+These reports help administrators find certificate, DNS, or policy problems.

 Most Mailrith users do not need to configure MTA-STS before sending campaigns.
-For campaign sending, the practical baseline is to use a reputable email delivery service or secure SMTP settings, then make SPF, DKIM, DMARC, and alignment pass.
+For campaign sending, first use a trusted email delivery service or secure SMTP settings.
+Then configure SPF, DKIM, DMARC, and alignment so they pass.

-If your team manages company mail infrastructure, MTA-STS and TLS-RPT can be worth discussing with the mail administrator.
-A broken policy can affect inbound mail, so it should be deployed carefully and monitored.
+If your team manages company mail infrastructure, discuss MTA-STS and TLS-RPT with the mail administrator.
+A broken policy can affect inbound mail, so deploy the policy carefully and monitor it after release.

-1. For Mailrith sending, first make sure the delivery connection uses secure API or SMTP settings.
+1. For Mailrith sending, first confirm that the delivery connection uses secure API or SMTP settings.

-2. Set up SPF, DKIM, DMARC, and alignment for the sender domain before treating MTA-STS as a sending requirement.
+2. Set up SPF, DKIM, DMARC, and alignment for the sender domain before you treat MTA-STS as a sending requirement.

 3. If you manage inbound mail for your domain, ask your mail administrator whether MTA-STS is already enabled.

-4. If enabling MTA-STS, publish the policy carefully and confirm the HTTPS policy file, DNS TXT record, MX records, and mail server certificates are correct.
+4. If you enable MTA-STS, publish the policy carefully.
+Confirm that the HTTPS policy file is reachable, the DNS TXT record exists, the MX records are correct, and the mail server certificates are valid.

-5. If enabling TLS reporting, publish the TLS-RPT DNS record and route reports to a monitored mailbox or reporting tool.
+5. If you enable TLS reporting, publish the TLS-RPT DNS record and send reports to a monitored mailbox or reporting tool.

-6. Monitor reports after rollout so inbound mail problems are caught early.
+6. After rollout, monitor reports so your team can find inbound mail problems early.

 - MTA-STS protects inbound delivery to your domain.

-- TLS-RPT reports secure-delivery problems to your domain.
+- TLS-RPT reports secure-delivery problems for mail sent to your domain.

-- Do not deploy MTA-STS casually if you do not control the domain's inbound mail setup.
+- Do not deploy MTA-STS unless you control and understand your domain's inbound mail setup.

 - For Mailrith campaigns, focus first on [TLS and Secure Sending](https://mailrith.com/guides/tls.md), SPF, DKIM, DMARC, and alignment.